connery-io/connery-sdk/README.md

    with Siri using preconfigured Apple Shortcuts connected by API to the runner.

-The most beautiful thing is that once the connector is implemented by the developer and hosted on the runner, any non-technical people can use it easily from any platform that covers their needs.
+The most beautiful thing is that once the connector is implemented by the developer and hosted on the runner, non-technical people can easily use it from any platform that covers their needs.

-## Support us and stay up to date
+## Support us and stay up-to-date

-Give us a star to support the project and stay up to date with the latest news.
+Please give us a star to support the project and stay up-to-date with the latest news.

 <img src="/apps/docs/static/img/repo/give-us-a-star.png" width="300">